YangLi1/01_Git_and_Intro/README.md

 [2.
 Read the first 50 lines of input and then write them out in reverse order.
 Read the next 50 lines and then write them out in reverse order.
 Do this until there are no more lines left to read, at which point any remaining lines should be output in reverse order]

 Similar to problem 1, Stack is a good choice for this problem.
 Instead of reading one line at a time, we read the first 50 lines one line at a time, and we put the first 50 lines onto the Stack.
 We then read the next 50 lines (from line 51 to 100) one line at a time, and we put them onto the Stack.
-This will reverse lines as the question asked us to do.
+This will reverse lines as the question asked us to do, and by doing this, I have have to store more than 50 lines at any give time.

 	function void reverse50
 		while there are 50 lines